Honorary Research Fellow

 David Fligg is an Honorary Research Fellow at the college, having previously been a Tutor in Academic Studies.
 He was a co-founder of the AHRC-funded Performing the Jewish Archive international project (2014-2018) at the School of Music, University of Leeds, for which he was Project Consultant.
 From July 2019 to February 2020, David was co-curator of the Gideon Klein centenary festival, ‘Gido’s Coming Home!’, in the Czech Republic which commemorated the centenary of Gideon Klein who was one of a number of significant Czech Jewish musicians who were interned in the Terezín (Theresienstadt) prison camp and ghetto, later to be murdered in Auschwitz

 David’s critical biography on Klein, ‘Letter from Gideon’, was published by P3K Publishing (Prague) in December 2019.
-The English version, ‘Don’t Forget About Me: The Short Life of the Composer and Pianist Gideon Klein’, will be published by Toccata Press, distributed by Boydell & Brewer, available from 18 November 2022.
-David’s chapter on Klein’s String Trio is in the recently-published ‘Routledge Handbook to Music under German Occupation’, and two chapters, including one on Klein’s melodrama Topol (The Poplar Tree), in the 2020 publication ‘Torso eines Lebens Der Komponist und Pianist Gideon Klein‘.
+The English version, ‘Don’t forget about me: The short life of Gideon Klein, composer and pianist’, was published in November 2022.
+(A 35% discount, valid until 30 June 2023, is available on the print or e-book if purchased direct from Boydell & Brewer, using the code BB135.)
+David’s chapter on Klein’s String Trio is in the recently-published ‘Routledge Handbook to Music under German Occupation’, and two chapters, including one on Klein’s melodrama Topol (The Poplar Tree), are in the 2020 publication ‘Torso eines Lebens Der Komponist und Pianist Gideon Klein‘.

 His theatrical presentation ‘Gideon Klein: Portrait of a Composer’ has been widely performed, and was produced at the RNCM for Holocaust Memorial Day in January 2020.